gaesa/mpv-autoload/README.md

 ## Usage

 Just move `autoload.js` to your mpv `scripts` folder and it will work out of the box.
-Enjoy your videos without any hassle!
+Enjoy your video and audio without any hassle!

 ## Improvements Over [ `autoload.lua` ](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua)